tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

 - What's an easy way to identify the changes in source code from one exercise to another?
+  - `diff` is a convenient tool for identifying changes between exercises.
+Other code comparision tools also exist but the GNU `diff` is installed by default so I use it.

 ## Using Classes